 Plus, it may be smarter to work to rebuild your score over time through best practices day-to-day.
 Understanding the way credit works is an important part of financial literacy, and doing the work of repairing your credit on your own could go a long way towards ensuring a healthy financial life for years to come.

 If a credit repair company is the right choice for your situation, it is important to do your research.
-There are a number of ways to look into credit repair companies to see if they’re of value to you and not a scam.
 Here are a few tips to help you find a legitimate credit repair company:

 Before you sign up for credit repair, make sure to read reviews of the companies on sites like ConsumerAffairs or TrustPilot.
 You can also ask friends and family if they have experience with a credit repair service they can recommend to you.

-Companies are required to give you a contract in writing, and since terms and conditions vary so much between companies, be sure to read everything before signing anything.
+Companies are required to give you a contract in writing, and since terms and conditions vary so much between companies, be sure to read everything (including the fine print) before signing anything.
 Are the terms of the contract clear and consistent?
 If a company is not upfront about the cost, it should raise red flag for you.